huggingface/ai-blueprint/README.md

 We are a company want to build AI tools but we are **not sure where to start**, let alone how to get things done.
 We only know that **we have a lot of valuable data** and that AI could help us get more value out of it.
 We have uploaded them to [ai-blueprint/fineweb-bbc-news](https://huggingface.co/datasets/ai-blueprint/fineweb-bbc-news) on the Hugging Face Hub and want to use it to start building our AI stack.

-> Hugging Manager: "Establish a baseline and iterate from there!"
+> Manager: "Establish a simple baseline and iterate from there!"

 ### Retrieval Augmented Generation (RAG)